 Civil rights, criminal defense, civil litigation, employment law, appeals, and administrative proceedings related to special education, denial of public benefits, and defense of professional licenses.
 Chosen for inclusion on the 2014 & 2015 Maryland Rising Stars list.

 Founding Partner (Retired) - Argued three cases before the U.S. Supreme Court; Fellow of the American College of Trial Lawyers; represents large classes of workers who have not been properly paid overtime.
 Named the Best Lawyers® 2014 Baltimore “Lawyer of the Year” for Employment Law–Individuals.

 Disability rights litigation, including securing appropriate accommodations in high-stakes tests; business litigation, Randolph-Sheppard Act advocacy, and employee non-competition agreements; chosen for inclusion in 2015 Maryland Rising Stars.

 Represents individuals who have suffered serious personal injuries; individuals with disabilities in asserting their rights, including successfully representing deaf sports fans in their case against the Washington Redskins' FedEx Field to gain equal access to all aural content Listed in Maryland Super Lawyers 2013-2015.

 Experienced trial lawyer who has won numerous verdicts, judgments, and settlements of millions and tens of millions of dollars by mastering the relevant law and getting to know his clients, their problems, and the evidence in their cases.
 Best Lawyers® 2014 Baltimore Mass Tort Litigation/Plaintiffs Class Actions "Lawyer of the Year;" Fellow of the American College of Trial Lawyers.

-Complex commercial matters, high-impact public interest litigation and disability rights, personal injury, and white collar criminal defense; recipient of the ABA's Paul G. Hearne Award for Disability Rights for furthering the rights of people with disabilities; Fellow of the American College of Trial Lawyers; selected for The Best Lawyers in America Civil Rights Law, Commercial Litigation, and White Collar Criminal Defense categories.
+Complex commercial matters, high-impact public interest litigation, personal injury, white collar criminal defense; recipient of the ABA's Paul G. Hearne Award for Disability Rights for furthering the rights of people with disabilities; Fellow of the American College of Trial Lawyers; selected for The Best Lawyers in America Civil Rights Law, Commercial Litigation, and White Collar Criminal Defense categories.